mrdougwright/rubykin.github.io/numbers.md

 What is the result of 10 % 4 ?

-A wizard has a bag of 5 numbers, but he doesn’t know what they are.
+A wizard has a bag of five numbers, but he doesn’t know _exactly_ what numbers he has.
-He needs to find out which of the 5 different numbers are even?
+He wants to find out which of his five numbers are even.
 How might you use modulo to help him?

+_Hint: A number divided by two with no remainder is even._